fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

 Django project settings

-* INSTALLED_APPS -> list of application connected to the project; some are built-in (i.e. admin, auth etc..), but also custom apps created with `manage.py startapp` have to be appended in order to be displayed.
+* INSTALLED_APPS -> list of applications connected to the project; some are built-in (i.e. admin, auth, etc..), but also custom apps created with `manage.py startapp` have to be appended to be displayed.

-* TEMPLATES -> into DIRS list are appended the path to specific templates used in `view.py` to render the webpage
+* TEMPLATES -> the paths to specific templates used in `view.py` to render the webpage are appended into the DIRS list